ratmav/dotfiles/README.md

 ### windows

-use [git for windows](https://gitforwindows.org), which provides bash emulation via `msys`.  should be installed by default.
+use [git for windows](https://gitforwindows.org), which provides bash emulation via `msys`. powershell should be installed by default.

 ## shell hopping